Article

 Given the clear risks, the focus has to be towards mitigation and prevention of these issues and it is extremely important, not only for seafarers to take good care of their teeth prior to joining the vessel, but to continue practising good oral hygiene throughout their time at sea.

-Shipowners, operators and management should be ensuring the promotion of health initiatives onboard, not only to fulfil their Duty of Care to seafarers but to also reduce the risk of any operational disruption.
+Shipowners, operators and management should be ensuring the promotion of health initiatives onboard, not only to fulfill their Duty of Care to seafarers but to also reduce the risk of any operational disruption.

 To find out more about how MedSea, an International SOS Company can help support the health of your seafarers, visit: www.internationalsos.com/sectors/maritime.